learn-co-curriculum/python-p4-webscraping-beautiful-soup/README.md

 ## Key Vocab

-- **Web scraping**: Web scraping, web harvesting, or web data extraction is data scraping used for extracting data from websites
+- **Web scraping**: Web scraping, web harvesting, or web data extraction is data scraping used for extracting data from websites.
 - **HTML**: The HyperText Markup Language or HTML is the standard markup language for documents designed to be displayed in a web browser.
 - **CSS**: Cascading Style Sheets is a style sheet language used for